arfc/osier/paper/paper.md

 have and express preferences over many dimensions simultaneously.
 Multi-objective optimization offers a method to help decision makers and stakeholders understand the problem and analyze tradeoffs among solutions [@liebman:1976].
-Although, to date, no multi-objective energy modelling frameworks exist.
+Although, to date, no open-source multi-objective energy modelling frameworks exist.
 Open-source multi-objective energy system framework (`osier`) is a Python package for designing and optimizing energy systems across an arbitrary number of dimensions. `osier` was designed to help localized communities articulate their energy preferences in a technical manner without requiring extensive technical expertise.
 In order to facilitate more robust tradeoff analysis, `osier` generates a set of solutions, called a Pareto front, that are composed of a number of technology portfolios.
 The Pareto front is calculated using multi-objective optimization using evolutionary algorithms.
-`osier` also extends the common modelling-to-generate-alternatives (MGA) algorithm into many dimensions, allowing users to investigate the near-optimal for appealing alternative solutions.
+`osier` also extends the common modelling-to-generate-alternatives (MGA) algorithm into N-dimensional objective space, as opposed to the conventional single-objective MGA.
+This allows users to investigate the near-optimal for appealing alternative solutions.
 In this way, `osier` may aid modelers in addressing procedural and recognition justice.

 # Statement of Need
 There are myriad open- and closed-source energy system optimization models (ESOMs) available [@pfenninger:2022].
 ESOMs can be used for a variety of tasks but are most frequently used for prescriptive analyses meant to guide decision-makers in planning processes.
-However, despite the many available models, all of these tools share a fundamental characteristic: Optimization over a single economic objective (e.g., total cost or social welfare).
+However, virtually all of these tools share a fundamental characteristic: Optimization over a single economic objective (e.g., total cost or social welfare).
 Simultaneously, there is growing awareness of energy justice and calls for its inclusion in energy models [@pfenninger:2014; @vagero:2023].
-Some studies attempted to incorporate local preferences into energy system design through multi-criteria decision analysis (MCDA) and community focus groups [@bertsch:2016; @mckenna:2018; @zelt:2019].
+Some studies incorporate local preferences into energy system design through multi-criteria decision analysis (MCDA) and community focus groups [@bertsch:2016; @mckenna:2018; @zelt:2019].
 But these studies rely on tools with pre-defined objectives which are difficult to modify.
 Without the ability to add objectives that reflect the concerns of a community, the priorities of that community will remain secondary to those of modellers and decision makers.
 A flexible and extensible multi-objective framework that fulfills this need has not yet been developed.
 The `osier` framework closes this gap.

 # Design and Implementation
-In order to run `osier`, users are only required to supply an energy demand time series.
+The fundamental object in `osier` is an `osier.Technology` object, which contains all of the necessary cost and performance data for different technology classes. `osier` comes pre-loaded with a variety of technologies described in the National Renewable Energy Laboratory's (NREL) Annual Technology Baseline (ATB) dataset[@nationalrenewableenergylaboratory:2023] but users are also able to define their own.
+In order to run `osier`, users are only required to supply an energy demand time series and a list of `osier.Technology` objects.
 Users can optionally provide weather data to incorporate solar or wind energy.
-The fundamental object in `osier` is an `osier.Technology` object, which contain all of the necessary cost and performance data for different technology classes. `osier` comes pre-loaded with a variety of technologies described in the National Renewable Energy Laboratory's (NREL) Annual Technology Baseline (ATB) dataset[@nationalrenewableenergylaboratory:2023] but users are also able to define their own.

 A set of `osier.Technology` objects, along with user-supplied demand data, can be tested independently with the `osier.DispatchModel`.
 The